OUUEG/ouueg.github.io/membership/join.md

 BSAC membership fee is **£37** for Student Members and from **£68.50** for new Full Diving Members.
 Advanced Divers or Instructors might pay cheaper BSAC rates.
 Please refer to the BSAC website for accurate information.

+If you need help with the process of joining, [OUUEG Membership Secretary](membership@ouueg.com) will be happy to help.

 ### 3. Join the mailing list